Blood on the Dance Floor (song): Live performances

-Jackson performed the song only in the second leg of his HIStory World Tour in 1997.
+Jackson performed the song during the second leg of the HIStory World Tour in 1997.

 Chart performance

 "Blood on the Dance Floor" became a top ten hit in almost all countries in Europe.
 It peaked at number one in the UK, Denmark, Spain and New Zealand, charting for 11 weeks in the latter two nations.
 In the UK it sold 83,767 copies in its first week, enough to take the number one spot from "I Believe I Can Fly" by Jackson collaborator R. Kelly.
 It was Jackson's seventh and final UK chart topper as a solo artist, although it fell to number eight in its second week of release.
 The European country where "Blood on the Dance Floor" had the most longevity was Switzerland, where it spent 18 weeks in the chart.
 The total number of sales in the UK, as of May 2016, stands at 207,700.

 "Blood on the Dancefloor" peaked at number 42 on the US Billboard Hot 100.
-This relatively lower peak position has been attributed to the lack of US promotion and—according to J. Randy Taraborrelli and AllMusic writer William Ruhlman—the ongoing US public interest in Jackon's private life over his music.
+This relatively lower peak position has been attributed to the lack of US promotion and—according to J. Randy Taraborrelli and AllMusic writer William Ruhlman—the ongoing US public interest in Jackson's private life over his music.